gravitational/teleport/rfd/0058-oci-public-images.md

 Amazon ECR Public supports [image scanning](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html) and would leverage our existing Okta SSO infrastructure.
 Additionally, repositories would be managed using Terraform IaC.
 However, Amazon ECR Public doesn't have support for custom domains.
 This means images would be pulled using `public.ecr.aws/gravitational/teleport`.

 ### **Implementation**
-TODO: Include in-depth step by step guide on how the above solution will be created and migrated
+The following steps will be followed

 * Multi step process.
 AWS ECR Infrastructure in the `cloud-terraform` repository
 * Push to Quay and Harbor